UniversalDependencies/docs/_pal/index.md

 - Punctuation exists in Pahlavi texts with divergent use: for highlighting, for indicating a semantic unit, a change of language, or it can be a reading device.
 We have annotated punctuation as an independent token (represented by "," unless it appears inside a word, then represented by ";" following the given word).
 It is related to its nearest suitable head unless it clearly marks the end of the sentence, in case of which it depends on the root.
 - Compounds are annotated as one word.

+---

 ## Morphology

 ### Tags

 The MPCD makes use of all PoS categories except for SYM (as of February 2026).
 Naturally, interjections ([u-dep/INTJ]()) are rare in a historical corpus of written texts.

-PART is used for
+Particle ([PART]()) is used for
 - verbal negation ([u-dep/Neg]()) *nē* and the prohibitive particle ([u-dep/Mod](),[u-dep/Neg]()) *ma*,
 - the optative particles ([u-dep/Mod]()), e.g. *ēw*,
 - the enclitic focus marker ([u-dep/Emp]()) *=iz*,
 -  and the grammatical particles ([u-dep/Vbp]()) *be* and *hamē*.

-Pronouns and determiners have been manually distinguished based on the syntactic analysis.
+[Pronouns](PRON) and [determiners](DET] have been manually distinguished based on the syntactic analysis.
+Determiners are co-referential with their nominal head.
+Pronouns have their own individual reference.
+Determiners usually precede their nominal head while nominally dependent pronouns usually appear in a specific attributive construction, called *ezāfe* construction.
-- Attributes are linked by the so-called Ezāfe particle to their headword.
+- Attributes are linked by the so-called *[ezāfe](_pal/dep/det.md)* particle to their headword.
 In contrast to New Iranic languages, this is still an independent word, though it tends to be enclitic.
 This particle has been annotated as a determiner ([u-dep/DET]()).

 Adpositions can be prepositions ([u-dep/Prep]()), postpositions ([u-dep/Post]()), and circumpositions ([u-dep/Prep,Circ]() and [u-dep/Post,Circ]()).

-Auxiliaries include the copula and tense-aspect marking auxiliaries.
+Auxiliaries include the copula and tense-aspect marking auxiliary verbs.
 Even though Persian auxiliaries allow for a hierarchical analysis, we follow UD in annotating a flat structure (e.g. *raft ēstād hēnd* with *hēnd* as person number marker of the auxiliary *ēstād* forming the pluperfect of the verb *raft*).
 - Modal verbs are considered full verbs due to the different case frame they establish, which is identical to their independent use (e.g., *abāyistan* 'to be necessary' and 'must').
 - The existential verb 'to be there, to exist', which is also used in the possessive construction of the *mihi-est* type, is considered a full verb.